 8. Dry and air out the mattress

-- Blot the excess urine with dry towels
+• Blot the excess urine with dry towels

-- Spray vinegar-water solution (homemade or commercial)
+• Spray vinegar-water solution (homemade or commercial)

-- Apply enzyme cleaner and let it sit for 10 to 15 minutes
+• Apply enzyme cleaner and let it sit for 10 to 15 minutes

-- Blot the affected area again
+• Blot the affected area again

-- Sprinkle baking soda and leave for a day
+• Sprinkle baking soda and leave for a day

-- Vacuum and air out
+• Vacuum and air out

-- Spray pet repellent to cancel urine footprint
+• Spray pet repellent to cancel urine footprint

 FAQs

-No, it’s not safe to sleep on a pee mattress because it can cause health issues.
-Pee (urine) can contain bacteria and fungi, leading to infections, skin allergies, and respiratory problems.
+No, it’s not safe to sleep on a pee mattress.
+Pee (urine) can contain bacteria and fungi, leading to infections, skin allergies, and respiratory health problems.

-How do you remove dried urine stains?
+How can I remove dried urine stains?

 How long does it take to get pee out of a mattress?